Mermade/widdershins/templates/openapi3/README.md

 ## Swagger / OpenAPI 2 and OpenAPI 3 template parameters

+Note that properties of OpenAPI objects will be in OpenAPI 3.0 form, as Swagger / OpenAPI 2.0 definitions are converted automatically.

 ### Code templates

 * `method` - the HTTP method of the operation (in lower-case)